bihor/fp_newsletter/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-The extension fp_newsletter is designed to provide a newsletter subscription and unsubscription service for the table tt_address or fe_users which can be used by the extension direct_mail or luxletter.
+The extension fp_newsletter is designed to provide a newsletter subscription and unsubscription service for the table tt_address which can be used by the extension direct_mail.
 Furthermore it is designed to be compatible with the GDPR.
 A log is written about (every) action in a separate table.
 Old log entries can be deleted by a scheduler task.
 Note: there are more TypoScript-settings than FlexForm-settings.
-But the extension can be used without tt_address/fe_users too.
+But the extension can be used without tt_address too.
 Therefore an admin-email-address can be specified.
 The admin will then get an email with the subscription data.
 Google reCaptcha v3 or a mathematical captcha can be enabled too.
-There is a widget for the dashboard available.
-Available languages: english, german/deutsch, french/français and italian/italiano.
+Available languages: english, german/deutsch and italian/italiano.
-The standard language is german, but english texts are also available.

 .. _screenshots: